axruffin88/Terraform/README.md

 # Terraform
-This is to practice terraform
+This is to practice terraform.
 Creating terraforming on Oracle cloud Infrastructure (OCI) using oracle's cloud shell and VScode.